opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 ## Open questions

-- What is missing in above approaches.
+- What is missing in above approaches?
+Can either approach achieve all the goals stated above?
 - Estimate on how long either of the approaches would take?
+-